floraison/fugit/README.md

   # `#within` accepts a time range and returns an array of Eo::EoTime
   # instances that correspond to the occurrences of the cron within
   # the time range
   #
+  # This method is available since fugit 1.10.0.
+  #
 c.within(Time.parse('2024-02-16 12:00')..Time.parse('2024-08-01 12:00'))
   .map(&:to_s)